kseyhan/llama-param-pal/README.md

 ## 📦 What is this?

-Finding the recommended parameters to run llms can sometimes be a cumbersome and timeintensive process.
-This project aim's to make this whole process a little bit easier to:
+Finding the recommended sampling parameters to run llms can sometimes be a cumbersome and time-consuming process.
+This project aims to make this whole process a little bit easier to:

-- Avoid guesswork when launching models.
+- Avoid guesswork when running llms.
-- Contribute references and links to the models documentations.
+- Contribute references and links to the models recommended parameter documentations.

-The project constist of the `models.json` file that serves as the source of knowledge and a frontend that is available under [https://llama-parampal.codecut.de/](https://llama-parampal.codecut.de/) which can be used to quickly search for models in this json.
+The project consists of the `models.json` file that serves as the source of knowledge and a frontend that is available under [https://llama-parampal.codecut.de/](https://llama-parampal.codecut.de/) which can be used to quickly search for models in this json.

 ---